-• Never leave children alone in a vehicle, or with access to an unlocked vehicle.
-Never leave the Key Fob in or near the vehicle or in a location accessible to children.
+- Never leave children unattended in a vehicle, or with access to an unlocked vehicle.
+Never leave the Key Fob in or near the vehicle, or in a location accessible to children.
+Do not leave the ignition of a vehicle equipped with Keyless Enter-N-Go in the ACC or ON/RUN mode.
 Occupants, particularly unattended children, can become entrapped by the power sunroof while operating the power sunroof switch.
-Such entrapment may result in serious injury or death.

-- In a collision, there is greater risk of being thrown from a vehicle with an open sunroof.
+Such entrapment may result in serious injury or death. - In a collision, there is a greater risk of being thrown from a vehicle with an open sunroof.
 You could also be seriously injured or killed.
-Always fasten your seat belt properly and make sure all passengers are properly secured too. - Do not allow small children to operate the sunroof.
-Never allow your fingers, other body parts, or any object to project through the sunroof opening.
+Always fasten your seat belt properly and make sure all passengers are also properly secured.

+• Do not allow small children to operate the sunroof.
+Never allow your fingers, other body parts, or any object, to project through the sunroof opening.
 Injury may result.